OpenAgFunding/Tool-Design-Accelerator/README.md

 * **Day 3: Prototype and pitch development**
  Continued working on the prototypes, and time to work up a proposal for further project funding, identifying how to go from prototype to production-ready tool or features over 2017.

-* **Day 4: Prep, pitches and next steps *(till 4pm)***
+* **Day 4: Prep, pitches and next steps *(till 2pm)***
- Back at DFID to present the outcomes, and pitch to a panel from the Open Ag Funding project for resource to develop projects further.
+A session to present the outcomes, and pitch to a panel from the Open Ag Funding project for resource to develop projects further.

 The event is less a competition, and much more a space for us to collaborate and co-create solutions to shared problems in making IATI data effective, and agriculture-relevant.